israelpereira55/israelpereira55.github.io/index.md

 *    <p align="justify">I have proposed a state-of-the-art algorithm to solve the CVRP.
 The paper was published among the 10 best journals ranked on Scopus that year.
 The algorithm is called CDELS and is given open-source!</p>

 <p align="justify">I mostly use C, C++, and Python in my projects.
-Here are also my papers, and if they are out of the embargo period, I will present the manuscript version =).</p>
+Here are also my papers, and if they are out of the embargo period, I will present the manuscript version! =).</p>

 Contact: [Linkedin](https://www.linkedin.com/in/israel-souza-06737118b).